 Our myofascial system consists of individual muscles with their tendon-like attachments to the bones, as well as their fascial covering (sheets of connective tissue, made up mainly of collagen).
 Shortening or lengthening in one area due to posture and/or repetitive activities can cause dysfunction leading to pain in the area or related areas.
 For more on fascial manipulation treatment used by Lamberti Physiotherapy, read our Blog articles on the subject.

-Tendonitis can also develop in response to heavy exercise workouts (‘chronic loading’) causing the musculo-tendinous unit (your tendons) not coping well with the demands placed on it.
-Orthopaedic treatment can help by releasing the tight muscles, using specific methods to fight inflammation, resulting in getting the problematic tendon back into the correct shape and strengthening areas of weakness.
+Tendonitis or tendinopathy can also develop in response to heavy exercise workouts (‘chronic loading’) causing the musculo-tendinous unit (your tendons) not to cope well with the demands placed on it.
+Orthopaedic physiotherapy treatment can help by releasing the tight muscles, using specific methods to fight inflammation, resulting in getting the problematic tendon back into the correct shape and strengthening areas of weakness.

 Our peripheral neural system consists of the nerves as they exit out of the spine, through the surrounding muscles and fascia.
 If the nerve’s space is prevented from easily moving throughout the body, irritation or compression of the nerve may occur.
 Physiotherapy treatment can aid in reducing the load on the neural system by releasing the relevant tight fascia and muscles, loosening stiff joints through or around which nerves pass, so allowing the nerves to slide and glide along their pathways.